mahdi-cloud/HMAX/README.md

 ## Repository Navigation Guide

 ### Code
-#### SSGAN
-•	A repository dedicated to training and validating SSGAN for somatic mutation labeling using both labeled and unlabeled data.
+•	SSGAN: A repository dedicated to training and validating SSGAN for somatic mutation labeling using both labeled and unlabeled data.
-#### Preprocessing
-•	Performs preprocessing on both labeled and unlabeled data.
-•	Note: Unlabeled data in xlsx format of VCF files requires an additional preprocessing step compared to labeled data.
+•	Preprocessing: Performs preprocessing on both labeled and unlabeled data.
+Unlabeled data in xlsx format of VCF files requires an additional preprocessing step compared to labeled data.
-#### Train
-•	The training function takes the model, data, and hyperparameters as input and trains the model.
-•	Two distinct functions for unsupervised and supervised training.
+•	Train: The training function takes the model, data, and hyperparameters as input and trains the model.
+Two distinct functions for unsupervised and supervised training.
 GAN model trains on unlabeled data.
 Classifier trains on labeled data.
-#### Model
-•	Implements the SSGAN structure and essential functions in the .py file.
+•	Model: Implements the SSGAN structure and essential functions in the .py file.
 ### Data
 •	Unlabeled and labeled data serve as inputs for the model, both in xlsx format.
 •	Each xlsx file corresponds to a .txt file containing approximately 20 upstream and downstream nucleotides.